micmejia/bible-dump/AMPC/Romans/Rom 2.md

-On that day when, as my Gospel proclaims, God by Jesus Christ will judge men in regard to [^g]the things which they conceal (their hidden thoughts).
+On that day when, as my Gospel proclaims, God by Jesus Christ will judge men in regard to the things which they conceal (their hidden thoughts).